MachiLearn/Project2/README.md

-All three files were used to prodive the different data presented in the document.
+All three files were used to provide the different data presented in the document.